hambedded-linux/hambedded-linux.github.com/source/_posts/2012-11-24-from-bitbake-hello-world-to-an-image.markdown

 Congratulations!
 Your package building logic is in action!
 You can check the additional log information in **tmp/work/firstrecipe-0.0-r0/temp/**.
-Morover, the code run in each task is written to *temp* directory with name "run_TASK.PID".
+Morover, the code run in each task is written to **temp** directory with name "run_*TASK.PID*".
 Check these files to see what is run in each task.
 Bitbake includes the logs of all tasks in temp/ directory.
 Additionally, please look at **log.task_order** file, which includes our task order defined in base.

 It is now up to you to add required code for tasks defined in base to get a functional build system (actual fetcher, patcher, extractor code